AbhinavMishra544/propery-CRUD-app/README.md

-# clone backend from https://github.com/AbhinavMishra544/property-backend (To USE API HOOKED IN THIS API)
+# clone backend from https://github.com/AbhinavMishra544/property-backend (To USE API HOOKED IN THIS APP)

 # Getting Started with Create React App